BruceEckel/ThinkingInPython/Markdown/09_Comprehensions.md

     "Shift the listing left by 4 spaces" return [x[4:] if x.startswith("    ") else x for x in listing.splitlines()]

-# TEST - makes duplicates of the rst files in a test directory to test update():
+# TEST---makes duplicates of the rst files in a test directory to test update():
 dirs = set([os.path.join("_test", os.path.dirname(f)) for f in restFiles])
 if [os.makedirs(d) for d in dirs if not os.path.exists(d)]:
     [shutil.copy(f, os.path.join("_test", f)) for f in restFiles]